Grid Autosport

 Grid Autosport is a 2014 racing video game developed and published by Codemasters.
 It was released Microsoft Windows, PlayStation 3 and Xbox 360, with ports for Linux, iOS, macOS, Nintendo Switch and Android arriving later.
 It is the third game in the Grid series.
 It aims to move the series back towards "more authentic racing games" following the release of Grid 2, which Codemasters felt was not as well-received by the company's core fanbase as it was hoped for.
 The developers consequently introduced major modifications to the handling model and built a lean, race-first oriented design for this title.

 Many critics who praised the game cited how Codemasters seemed to have "gone back to its roots", with aspects from its early games in the series.

 Feral Interactive, who brought the game to macOS and Linux, also brought the game to iOS on 27 November 2017.
 The Nintendo Switch version, also from Feral Interactive, was released on 19 September 2019, and their Android version of the game was released on 26 November 2019.
-The game's online servers will be shut down on March 16, 2026.
+The game's online servers were shut down on March 16, 2026.

 A sequel, Grid, was released on in October 2019 for Microsoft Windows, PlayStation 4, Xbox One, and Stadia.

 Gameplay

 In Grid Autosport, the player acts as a racing driver with opportunities to start and build their own racing career via the single-player Career mode, enter competitions with fellow players on the web via the multiplayer Online mode, customise their racing experience (vehicle, circuit, race type, difficulty, etc.) to their own tastes via the single-player Custom Cup mode, and play against each other via the multiplayer Splitscreen mode.
-It is the first video game in GRID series not to feature Vehicle Customization this time in single player career as only featured in online mode.
+It was also considered the first video game of the GRID series not to feature Vehicle Customization this time in single player career, as only featured in online mode.

-The Career mode is divided into seasons before which the player each time has to choose between offers from the game's racing teams.
-The teams – including the best-in-the-business Ravenwest, making a return from Race Driver: Grid – each have different season objectives and sponsor objectives, the achievement of which earns extra experience points (XP) for the players besides those received for their results.
+The Career mode is divided into seasons during which the player has to choose between offers from the game's racing teams each time.
+Most teams, including the best-in-the-business Ravenwest, are making a return from Race Driver: Grid – each have different season objectives and sponsor objectives, the achievement of which earns extra experience points (XP) for the players besides those received for their results.
 Online racing is conducted via RaceNet, Codemasters' community hub on which players can form racing clubs, earn XP and cash as they race and fulfill sponsor objectives, then use their earnings to purchase and upgrade vehicles.
 Soon after the game's release, they were also presented with sets of specific challenges, called RaceNet Challenges, announced by Codemasters.